techiediaries/techiediaries/_posts/2020/java/2019-06-16-java-11-spring-5-spring-boot-22-rest-api-tutorial-example.md

 ---
 layout: post
-title: "Java 11 & Spring Boot 2.2 Tutorial: Build your First REST API App"
+title: "Java 11, Spring 5 & Spring Boot 2.2 REST API Tutorial by Example"
 image: "images/spring.png"
 excerpt: "In this tutorial, you will learn to build your first web application with Java 11, Spring 5 and Spring Boot 2.
-We'll also use NetBeans 11 as IDE.
+We'll also use NetBeans 11 as IDE"
-"
+categories: java
+date: 2020-03-05
 tags : [ java , spring, mysql ]
 ---

 In this tutorial, you will learn to build your first REST API web application with Java 11, Spring 5 and Spring Boot 2.2.
 We'll also use NetBeans 11 as the IDE.

+## Initializing our Spring Boot 2.2 REST API Example with Spring Initializr

 For quickly initializing our Spring Boot application, we'll use Spring Initializr.

 In our example, we'll be using Spring MVC and an embedded Tomcat server to serve our application locally by inlcuding the Spring Web Starter as a dependency of our project.

+## Introducing Spring 5

 [Spring]([https://docs.spring.io/spring/docs/5.2.0.M3/spring-framework-reference/overview.html#overview](https://docs.spring.io/spring/docs/5.2.0.M3/spring-framework-reference/overview.html#overview)) is an open source Java EE (Enterprise Edition) framework that makes developing Java EE applications less complex by providing support for a comprehensive infrastructure and allowing developers to build their applications from Plain Old Java Objects or POJOS.
 Spring relieves you from directly dealing with the underlying and complex APIs such as transaction, remote, JMX and JMS APIs.

+### Spring Dependency Injection

 Spring framework provides Dependency Injection and Inversion of Control out of the box which helps you avoid the complexities of managing objects in your application.

+### Spring 5 JDK Requirements

 As of Spring Framework 5.1, Spring requires JDK 8+ (Java SE 8+) and provides out of the box support for JDK 11 LTS.